alsalafiyyah/alsalafiyyah.github.io/_posts/prophets/2020-08-26-the-grave-of-ismail.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: The grave of Ishmael
+title: "Was Ishmael buried in Al-Hatim?"
-source: Fatawa Al-Lajnah Ad-Daimah, Fatwa no. 4333, Question 3
+source: "Fatawa Al-Lajnah Ad-Daimah, Fatwa no. 4333, Question 3"
 hijri: Muharram 7, 1442
 date: 2020/08/26
 group1: true
 note: true
 locale: en
 lang: en
-category: [prophets,fatwas]
+category: [prophets]
-excerpt: The claim that Ishmael was buried in Al-Hatim is incorrect and totally unreliable.
+excerpt: The claim that Ishmael (peace be upon him) was buried in Al-Hatim is not true and an unreliable statement.
 ---

 ### Question: